Courses

 EH 252.
 World Literature II.
 3 Hours.

 This course focuses on literary texts with global interest and impact from 1565 CE to the present day.
 Readings in prose, poetry and drama by diverse voices from Eastern and Western contexts are the basis for exploring literature as an enduring, universal project of human art and imagination.
 The course satisfies requirements for both the English major and the General Education Literature elective.
-Prerequisite(s): EH 124.
+Prerequisite(s): EH 124 or EH 105.

 EH 253.
 Ancient Greek and Roman Literature.
 3 Hours.